gm-stack/classic-mac-rom-ghidra-tools/README.md

 A modified version of `ImportSymbolsScript.py` from Ghidra which allows you to import the symbols with a prefix, put them at a memory offset, or in another address space.
 Used with cy384's [68k-mac-rom-maps](https://github.com/cy384/68k-mac-rom-maps) - converted tables of ROM symbols from MPW 3.5.

+Symbols that I have imported into the "mirror" of ROM that exists in early boot have been prefixed with `__` so they are distinct from the ones at the actual ROM base address.

 ### RemoveUndefinedTypes.py

-After running FindRomWrites.py, you may be left with a bunch of `undefined1`, `undefined2` and `undefined4` data declarations with no references to them.
-This will remove them all.
+After running FindRomWrites.py, you may be left with a bunch of `undefined1`, `undefined2` and `undefined4` data declarations with no references to them, as Ghidra assumes there was data there.
+This will remove them all, because they stop decompliation of code when hit.

 ## Useful other repos